ashkrjha/Bus-Reservation-System/readme.md

-This is API to Bus Reservation System
+This is an API to simulate Bus Reservation System.